-The number of provider complaints and the percentage of those complaints that were resolved and logged in the State's case management system, Phoenix, which is utilized to document complaints N: The number of provider complaints resolved that were logged into Phoenix D: Total number of provider complaints received
+The number of provider complaints and the percentage of those complaints that were resolved that were logged in the State's case management system, Phoenix.
+N: The number of complaints resolved.
+D: Total number of complaints received

-Data Source (Select one): Other If 'Other' is selected, specify: Phoenix Data System
+Data Source (Select one): Other

+If 'Other' is selected, specify: Phoenix Data System